8 Best Homeowners Insurance Companies in Connecticut 2023

 What Makes NJM Stand Out?

-NJM offers more discounts than comparable insurers.
-These can reduce your premium severely if you meet the requirements.
-Some of the most popular include:
+Not only just NJM include extra coverage that comes with a standard policy, but they offer a generous number of discounts than comparable insurers.
+These can reduce your premium significantly if you meet the requirements.

 J.D.
 Power (out of 1,000) | 867 |